teamdigitale/teamdigitale.governo.it/en/projects/cad.md

 {% include forum.html %}

 ### Media

-Any contact request from the media and journalists should be addressed to the Digital Transformation Team press and communication office.
+Any contact request from the media and journalists should be addressed to the Digital Transformation Team's press and communication office.

 {% include ipress.html %}
 <div id="content-ipress" data-key="01e87bed-f52e-4d6d-af32-c4ea59fd300a" data-lang="en" data-size="100" data-tag="12"></div>